az-cat/az-hpcapps/README.md

 ## Set up analytics

-If you want to store the telemetry data collected during the benchmark tests, you can create an Azure [Log Analytics workspace](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).
+If you want to store the telemetry data collected during the runs, you can create an Azure [Log Analytics workspace](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).
 Once in place, update config.json and specify the Log Analytics workspace ID and